Ankylosing spondylitis (AS) is a type of arthritis characterized by long-term inflammation in the joints of your spine.

 Disease-modifying antirheumatic drugs

-Disease-modifying antirheumatic drugs (DMARDs) aren’t usually a first-line treatment for AS.
-But they may be used if your AS symptoms are severe and biologics are not an option.
+Disease-modifying antirheumatic drugs (DMARDs) aren’t always a first-line treatment for AS.
+But they may be used if AS symptoms are severe and biologics are not an option.

 DMARDs target the immune response involved in the inflammation.

 Sulfasalazine (Azulfidine), also known as SSA, is the most commonly prescribed DMARD for AS.
 It may help manage not only joint disease but also the bowel inflammation that sometimes goes along with it.

 SSA is used as a treatment in Europe, but it’s rarely used in the United States.

 One rare — but serious — side effect is bone marrow suppression.
 SSA can also decrease sperm count in males.

 Injections are used to deliver steroids and other AS medications to help relieve pain and stiffness.

 There are three different types of injections for AS: